 - Short: It is best to keep your Meta Description under 170 characters.
 Anything longer than that is cut to 155 characters when displayed in Google SERPs.

-- The right amount of keywords: While keywords are important, don’t over optimize your Meta descriptions by stuffing a ton of keywords.
+- The right amount of keywords: While keywords are important, don’t over-optimize your Meta descriptions by stuffing a ton of keywords.

 - Relevant: Relevant meta descriptions offer a peek inside the content of your page.
 In some cases, it is the deciding factor when it comes to clicking through on your link.

-- Images: Images might be an important part of any web page, search engines cannot read them.
+- Images: Images might be an important part of any web page, but search engines cannot read them.
 Instead of the image, the crawlers read the alt text and the filename.
 Ideally, both should be relevant to the image and should contain at least one keyword.
 Also, keep in mind that the size of an image file affects the page load time.
 If your images are too heavy, consider using a CDN.